Lola's Theme: Background

 The name "Lola's Theme" was originally a working title for this record; Lola was Simon Marlin's wife, and it was while listening to her record collection that the initial idea for the track was conceived.
 She appears handing out candy floss in the music video.

-"Lola's Theme" features a sample from the introduction of Johnnie Taylor's R&B hit of 1982, "What About My Love", and it was originally released at the end of 2003 on their own Nocturnal Groove label as a mostly instrumental track featuring a vocal sample taken from Anthony White's "Love Me Tonight".
+"Lola's Theme" features a sample from the introduction of Johnnie Taylor's R&B hit of 1982, "What About My Love", and it was originally released at the end of 2003 on their own Nocturnal Groove label as a mostly instrumental track featuring a vocal sample taken from Anthony White's 1994 song "Love Me Tonight".
+"I basically took one phrase from Anthony White's ‘Love Me Tonight’ track from 1994 on Stress Records, twisted that phrase, cut it up, and made a completely new phrase out of it," Marlin told DJ Mag in 2023.
+"This was the bit that goes, 'I'm a different person / Turn my world around'.
+If you listen to the original Anthony White, you'll hear exactly the same words in a completely different way."

 Due to its immense popularity, "Lola's Theme" was licensed from Nocturnal Groove to Positiva Records.
 At the same time, the sample of "What About My Love" was then completely replayed by Mark Summers at Scorccio Sample Replays, recreating all elements of the sample (strings, brass sections, piano, etc.).
 The duo then set about finding a vocalist.
-After a long search they met Cookie, a gospel singer from the London Community Gospel Choir, who recorded the vocals for the full release.
+After a long search they met Cookie, a gospel singer from the London Community Gospel Choir, who recorded the vocals for the full release, as well as adding verses.

 Composition

-The song is a dance-pop song, utilising elements of "What About My Love" by Johnnie Taylor and lyrics from "Love Me Tonight" by Anthony White.
+The song is a house and dance-pop song, utilising elements of "What About My Love" by Johnnie Taylor and lyrics from "Love Me Tonight" by Anthony White.
 Lyrically, the song is written from the perspective of someone who for most of their life felt disillusioned and alienated.
 It is addressed to an unnamed other, presumably a love interest, who helped the singer to develop a more positive outlook on life.